Learning shell commands for data science (DataCamp).

 - When you

-prints the first few lines of a file (where “a few” means 10).
-If there aren’t 10 lines in the file, it will display as many lines as there are.tail
+headprints the first few lines of a file (where “a few” means 10).
+If there aren’t 10 lines in the file, it will display as many lines as there are.tailprings the last few lines of a file.- You can use single quotes,

-, around the file names when there are spaces in the names.
+', or double quotes,", around the file names when there are spaces in the names.

 Tricks